How to embed PDF in Excel using GroupDocs.Merger for Java: A Step‑by‑Step Guide

 Gradle

-Include the following in your build.gradle file:
+Include the library in your build.gradle file:

 implementation 'com.groupdocs:groupdocs-merger:latest-version'